VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Related Work

 \section{Related Work}

 \pl{\textbf{Video Face Enhancement.}} \pl{Face video enhancement aims to recover high-quality facial video from degraded video, and finds application in surveillance, entertainment, and video communication scenarios.
-Considering the unique facial priors and structural textures, directly applying general image or Video Super-Resolution (VideoSR) methods~\citep{chan2022basicvsr++,peng2024lightweight,peng2024towards,wang2023brightness,peng2021ensemble,ren2024ultrapixel,yan2025textual,peng2024efficient,conde2024real,peng2025boosting} to facial videos often fails to achieve satisfactory results.
+Directly applying general image and video enhancement methods~\citep{chan2022basicvsr++,DBLP:journals/corr/abs-2201-12288,chan2022realbasicvsr,yang2023mgldvsr,xie2025star,wang2025seedvr,li2023ntire,ren2024ninth,wang2025ntire,peng2020cumulative,wang2023decoupling} often leads to suboptimal results.
 Recent research has focused on dedicated face video enhancement approaches to address unique challenges such as inter-frame flickering, identity drift, and texture inconsistencies.
 PGTFormer~\citep{xu2024pgtformer} is the first method tailored for video face enhancement, enabling end-to-end enhancement without pre-alignment.
 KEEP~\citep{feng2024keep} improves temporal consistency by recursively leveraging previously restored frames to guide current frame enhancement.
 SVFR~\citep{wang2025svfr} utilizes generation and motion priors from Stable Video Diffusion for more robust enhancement.
 DicFace~\citep{chen2025dicface} introduces the Dirichlet distribution for continuous codebook combination, offering greater flexibility in representation.
 Furthermore, current methods are still limited by the low quality of available data.
 Although existing datasets such as VoxCeleb1~\citep{nagrani2020voxceleb}, CelebV-HQ~\citep{zhu2022celebvhq}, VFHQ~\citep{xie2022vfhq}, and FOS~\citep{chen2024fos} provide a large amount of facial video data, these datasets often contain degradations such as motion blur, poor lighting, and occlusions, resulting in suboptimal training data quality.
-These low-quality data samples pose significant challenges for face enhancement methods, making it difficult to efficiently generate realistic facial textures~\citep{wu2025robustgs,peng2025pixel,he2024latent,di2025qmambabsr,peng2024unveiling}.} \\ \pl{\textbf{One-step Diffusion.}} \pl{Diffusion models~\citep{song2020score,ho2020ddpm,song2020ddim,rombach2022latentdiffusion} have achieved impressive visual results in various tasks, thanks to their ability to generate high-fidelity and realistic frames.
-However, their multi-step inference process leads to high computational cost and slow generation, especially for video data where efficiency is crucial.
-Recently, one-step diffusion methods have been proposed to accelerate generation, and have shown promising results in both image~\citep{li2024distillation,wu2024osediff,wang2024sinsr,dong2025tsdsr} and video super-resolution~\citep{chen2025dove,wang2025seedvr2,sun2025dloral,liu2025ultravsr}.
-Despite these advances, the application of one-step diffusion remains largely unexplored for blind face video enhancement, leaving a gap in this important area.}
+These low-quality data samples pose significant challenges for face enhancement methods, making it difficult to efficiently generate realistic facial textures.}